abdisetiakawan/go-ecommerce/README.md

 This project is currently in active development and will continue to evolve with the following planned enhancements:

 1. **Redis Caching** : Improve response times and reduce database load by implementing caching for frequently accessed data.
-2. **Message Broker Integration** : Introduce tools like RabbitMQ or Kafka for handling asynchronous tasks such as email notifications, order updates, and inventory management.
-3. **Enhanced Security** : Strengthen security with rate limiting, advanced token management, and encryption enhancements.
-4. **Scalability Improvements** : Add support for horizontal scaling and load balancing to handle increasing user traffic.
+2. **Scalability Improvements** : Add support for horizontal scaling and load balancing to handle increasing user traffic.
-5. **Additional Features** : Include support for advanced search filters, analytics, and more.
+3. **Additional Features** : Include support for advanced search filters, analytics, and more.

 ## Conclusion